-However, there are different reporting times for specific credit information:
+Here are the different reporting times for specific credit information:

 Positive Credit Accounts